petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-product-relations.md

 1. Click *Publish*.

 This creates a product relation between all three products.
 Repeat this process for the other two products.
-In the next module, you’ll learn how to display these related products when viewing the main product.
+You'll use these relations when displaying products in the storefront in module 3.

 Next: [Configuring SKUs](./configuring-skus.md)